Tord Sundén

 Arne Tord Sundén (29 June 1909 – 26 August 1999) was a Swedish engineer and yacht designer who drafted the plans for the original Nordic Folkboat but was never credited with the actual design despite a lifetime of legal challenges.

 Early life

 Sunden grew up in Gothenburg.
-He became interested in sailing early on and became a junior member of the Gothenburg Royal Sailing Society.
-He trained as a ship carpenter at Chalmers University of Technology.
+He became interested in sailing early on and became a junior member of the Royal Gothenburg Yacht Club.
+He trained as a shipbuilder at Chalmers University of Technology.